 The meter is shipped with temporary strain relief glands at each end of the cable.
 Disconnect the cable from the meter's terminal block inside the junction box-not at the remote electronics enclosure.
 Remove both glands and install appropriate conduit entry glands and conduit.
-When installation is complete, re-connect each labeled wire to the corresponding terminal position on the junction box terminal block.
+The cable entry device shall be of a certified flameproof type, suitable for the conditions of use and correctly installed.
+The degree of protection of at least IP66 to EN 60529 is only achieved if certified cable entries are used that are suitable for the application and correctly installed.
+Unused apertures shall be closed with suitable blanking elements.
+When installation is complete, reconnect each labeled wire to the corresponding terminal position on the junction box terminal block.
 Make sure to connect each wire pair's shield.
 Note: incorrect connection will cause the meter to malfunction.